The toughest challenges remaining for the undefeated DII women's basketball teams | NCAA.com

 The Eagles, so far: Ashland is no stranger to undefeated runs, its 37-0 2016 season part of the DII basketball record 73-game winning streak.
 You won't find many teams in the Great Lakes Intercollegiate Athletic Conference with winning records this season, but the Eagles have handled all of them, defeating Ferris State, Wayne State (MI) and most recently, taking down fellow top 5 and then-undefeated foe Grand Valley State.
 An early-season victory against tourney regulars Lewis is also a big one for the postseason resume.

-Toughest matchups remaining: Jan.
-30 vs. Ferris State; Feb.
+Toughest matchups remaining: Feb.
 8 at Grand Valley State; Feb.
 13 vs. Parkside; March 3-8 GLIAC tournament

 The Lions, so far: Commerce won 20 games last year and 18 before, so a 19-0 start this season is certainly a pleasant surprise.
 The Lions do have a top-25 win over Southeastern Oklahoma State back on Nov.
-26 on the resume, but the Lone Star Conference heavyweights still remain ahead for a perfect season.
+26 on the resume and added a big win on Jan.
+30 against Lubbock Christian, but the red-hot West Texas A&M still remains ahead for a perfect season.

-Toughest matchups remaining: Jan.
-30 vs. Lubbock Christian; Feb.
+Toughest matchups remaining: Feb.
 22 vs. West Texas A&M; March 3-8 LSC tournament